Nakka-Johnson/streamflow/README.md

 ## Status

 This project is built in phases.
-The current state covers two-cluster topology, idempotent producer, and consumer with manual offset commit and dead-letter routing.
-Cross-cluster replication via MirrorMaker 2 and the failover runbook are tracked in [`docs/ROADMAP.md`](docs/ROADMAP.md).
+Phases 1 and 2 are complete: two-cluster topology, idempotent producer, manual-ack consumer with DLQ routing, and MirrorMaker 2 cross-cluster replication with failover demonstration.
+Phase 3 (Prometheus + Grafana observability and Testcontainers integration tests) is tracked in [`docs/ROADMAP.md`](docs/ROADMAP.md).

+See [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) for design decisions and [`docs/FAILOVER_RUNBOOK.md`](docs/FAILOVER_RUNBOOK.md) for the operational runbook.

 ---